protestContest/csci333-final/final.md

 time complexity quadratic.
 It may be worthwhile to use an external data structure to reduce the time complexity of this operation.

+b.
+--

+Dear Santa,

+I was thinking about Klaus and your list, and I think there is a solution in Java.
+While iterating over the list of names, you can simply increment a key in a Java hashmap, where the name is the key.
+This will take linear time to traverse the list, and since the hashmap is asymptotically constant, the total time will take O(n) asymptotically.
+Klaus said you mentioned something like this earlier.

+Zack